Germany to go into circuit-break lockdown as coronavirus surges

 Germany is now counting on a four-week, partial shutdown to help flatten the curve of infections.

-Merkel and Germany’s 16 state government leaders will reconvene two weeks into the partial lockdown to assess how effective the measures decided on Wednesday are.
+Merkel and Germany’s 16 state government leaders will reconvene two weeks into the partial lockdown to assess the effectiveness of the measures.

 ($1 = 0.8461 euros)

-Additional reporting by Michael Nienaber, Holger Hansen and Michelle Adair; Writing by Madeline Chambers and Maria Sheahan; Editing by Thomas Seythal, Janet Lawrence and Nick Macfie
+Reporting by Sabine Siebold and Andreas Rinke; Additional reporting by Michael Nienaber, Holger Hansen and Michelle Adair; Writing by Madeline Chambers and Maria Sheahan; Editing by Janet Lawrence, Nick Macfie and Lisa Shumaker

 Our Standards: The Thomson Reuters Trust Principles.